Schmavery/facebook-chat-api/DOCS.md

 ---------------------------------------

-<a name="validThreadColors"></a>
+<a name="threadColors"></a>
-### api.validThreadColors
+### api.threadColors

-Returns a dictionary mapping names of all currently valid thread colors to their hexadecimal values that are accepted by [`api.changeThreadColor`](#changeThreadColor).
+A dictionary mapping names of all currently valid thread colors to their hexadecimal values that are accepted by [`api.changeThreadColor`](#changeThreadColor).
 These colors, listed below, are the ones present in the palette UI used for selecting thread colors on the Messenger client.
-Due to Facebook backend changes, the thread color can no longer be set to an arbitrary hex value.

 - MessengerBlue: `null`
 - Viking: `#44bec7`